Mogen David: Chicago winery

 The sale of a controlling interest in Mogen David to Richard T. Schofield of Westfield, New York was announced on 9 May 1963, with Schofield taking over as president of the company and Markus appointed chairman.
 Some operations were moved to Westfield in 1967; Mogen David's Westfield winery was closer to the vineyards in the Northeast that grow Concord grapes for its wines, the Chicago plants remained open.

-By 1968, Mogen David was producing a dozen different wines and two kinds of champagne.
+By 1968, Mogen David produced a dozen different wines and two kinds of sparkling wine.
 The company broke away from its conventional Mogen David line with the introduction of the MD 20/20 brand (Note: The "20/20" originally stood for the wine's 20% ABV in a 20 ounce [591 ml] flask-shaped bottle.
-The alcohol content has been lowered to between 16% and 18% ABV in recent years (depending on the variety).
-The bottle was upsized to 750 ml after the US went through metrication between 1976 and 1980.) of flavored fortified wines that were well received by younger consumers, especially college students.
-The MD 20/20 line included unusual flavors such as pink grapefruit, wild berry, and Hawaiian blue.
+The alcohol content was later lowered to between 16% and 18% ABV (depending on the variety).
+The bottle was upsized to 750 ml after the US went through metrification between 1976 and 1980.) of flavored fortified wines that were well received by younger consumers, especially college students.
+The MD 20/20 line included unusual flavors including pink grapefruit, wild berry, and Hawaiian blue.